The Japan Diaries -Part 1

 Tokyo Skytree

 It would have been wrong to miss a visit to one of the world’s tallest towers whilst in the area.
-We did in fact visit twice, once at night but we arrived too late for entry, and again during the next day.
+We did, in fact, visit twice, once at night, but we arrived too late for entry, and again the next day.

-It is an impressive and imposing sight, and although it is the tallest tower, it is not the tallest structure in the world.
-The tallest structure is the Burj Khalifa in Dubai which is a skyscraper.
-Nevertheless, standing at 634m tall it is the 3rd tallest freestanding structure in world.
-Entry to the tower was at two rates; one to go up to 350m (2400 yen) and one to 450m (3500 yen).
+It is an impressive sight, and although it is the tallest tower, it is not the tallest structure in the world.
+The tallest structure is currently the Burj Khalifa in Dubai, which is a skyscraper.
+(Soon to be overtaken by a structure in Jeddah, Saudi Arabia) Nevertheless, standing at 634m tall, it is the 3rd tallest freestanding structure in the world.
+Entry to the tower was at two rates: one to go up to 350m (2400 yen) and one to 450m (3500 yen).
 We went for the higher option.

 Meiji Shrine

-Within walking distance from our hotel was the Meiji Shrine, a shinto shrine in Shibuya.
+Within walking distance from our hotel was the Meiji Shrine, a Shinto shrine in Shibuya.
 The shrine is located in a forest consisting of 120,000 trees of 365 varieties.
 It is dedicated to Emperor Meiji and Empress Shoken.
-It is a place of tranquily with strict rules around making no noise, no eating and drinking and no recreational activities including jogging.
+It is a place of tranquillity with strict rules around making no noise, no eating or drinking and no recreational activities, including jogging.

-We were very tired when we visited and misread the map so walked past the path to the main shrine, however did eventually find it after backtracking!
-It’s a popular tourist spot and if you happen to be nearby it’s worth a visit.
+We were very tired when we visited and misread the map, so we walked past the path to the main shrine; however did eventually found it after backtracking!
+It’s a popular tourist spot, and if you happen to be nearby,y it’s worth a visit.

 Sumo Show

-We had an opportunity to ‘fight’ one of the wrestles which we declined but l did have our photo taken with them.
-It was fun and we enjoyed it.
+We had an opportunity to ‘fight’ one of the wrestlers, which we declined, but I did have our photo taken with them.
+It was fun, and we enjoyed it.
 We learnt a lot about sumo and the moves.
-If you have the budget and a couples of hours to spare go for it!
+If you have the budget and a couple of hours spare, go for it!
 The link to the experience is here.

 Food and Drink

-We did however have a very tasty Katsu curry at a local curryhouse which we enjoyed.
+We did, however, have a very tasty Katsu curry at a local curry house, which we thoroughly enjoyed.

 Final Thoughts

 Tokyo was a great place to visit, one of the world’s biggest cities, bustling with life and lots to see and do.
-Amazingly you find very few rubbish bins there but also very little litter.
-The Japanese can be described as disciplined, proud and organised (though we wouldn’t want to stereotype them), and naturally not absolutely everybody fits that description.
-We will tell you more later about butsukari otoko, a strange phenomenon which in our personal experience is unique to Japan.
-I’m sure that if/when you get to know the city really well you learn how to find all the late night opening bars and restaurants.
-As tourists and first-time visitors to the city we were struck by how early bars and restaurants closed; generally we struggled to find anywhere to eat or drink past 9 pm.
+Amazingly, you find very few rubbish bins there, but also very little litter.
+The Japanese can be described as disciplined, proud and organised (though we wouldn’t want to stereotype them), and naturally, not everybody fits that description.
+We will tell you more later about butsukari otoko, a strange phenomenon, which, in our personal experience, is unique to Japan.
+I’m sure that if/when you get to know the city really well, you’ll learn how to find all the late-night opening bars and restaurants.
+As tourists and first-time visitors to the city, we were struck by how early bars and restaurants closed; generally, we struggled to find anywhere to eat or drink past 9 pm.

 We enjoyed our few days in Tokyo, fitting in quite a lot.
 One of our enduring memories will be of being in Shinjuku train station during rush hour, so many people, so many exits, quite an overwhelming experience in some ways.
 Tokyo was a great place to start our trip and to familiarise ourselves with the Japanese culture, now it was time to move on to our next location – Hakone!